1986 Michigan Wolverines football team: Ohio State

 Ohio State returned the opening kickoff to Michigan's 45-yard line.
 Quarterback Jim Karsatos led the Buckeyes on a touchdown drive culminating with a four-yard pass to Cris Carter.
 After the touchdown, Jamie Morris returned the kickoff to the 40-yard line.
 Harbaugh led the Wolverines to the Ohio State 15-yard line, and Mike Gillette kicked a 32-yard field goal.

 On Ohio State's second possession, Vince Workman ran 46 yards for a touchdown.
 On Michigan's second possession, Harbaugh hit Greg McMurtry in the hands with a 43-yard pass at the goal line, but the ball bounced from McMurtry's hands for an incomplete pass.
-Harbaugh then thew an interception.
+Harbaugh then threw an interception.
 On Ohio State's third possession, Matt Frantz missed a 43-yard field goal attempt.

 Midway through the second quarter, Harbaugh led the Wolverines on a 62-yard drive to the 18-yard line, Gillette kicked a line-drive field goal.
 On Michigan's next possession, Harbaugh led a long drive deep into Ohio State territory, but he was intercepted at the goal line, and Ohio State led, 14-6, at halftime.

 On the opening possession of the second half, Michigan mounted an 83-yard, 14-play touchdown drive that consumed six minutes and seven seconds.
 Jamie Morris scored on a five-yard pitchout from Harbaugh.
 On its next possession, Ohio State drove 65 yards on nine plays, and Frantz kicked a 27-yard field goal.

 After the field goal, Michigan drove 76 yards on four plays.
 On the first play of the drive, Morris ran 51 yards to the Ohio State 24-yard line.
 Morris then scored on an eight-yard run.
 Michigan attempted a two-point conversion, but Harbaugh's pass fell incomplete in the end zone.
 Michigan led, 19-17, at the end of the third quarter.